timdittmann/gnssrefl_jupyter_github/README.md

 **NOTE** this setup requires system dependencies: **gcc** and **gfortran**.

 To install:
-* if you are using a LINUX then simply run `apt-get install -y gcc` and `apt-get install -y gcc` in your terminal.
+* if you are using a LINUX then simply run `apt-get install -y gcc` and `apt-get install -y gfortran` in your terminal.
 * if you are using a MacOS then you will need to install xcode.
 First, in your terminal, check if you have xcode by `xcode-select -p`.
 If it is installed, it should return a path.
 If it is not installed then run `xcode-select --install`.
 This should install gcc.You can check if you have gcc by `gcc --version`.
 Check if you have gfortran by `gfortran --version`.